sroberts/sroberts.github.io/_posts/2016-01-11-introduction-to-dfir-the-beginning.md

 ## T Shaped People

-The last thing we'll talk about is one way to think about understanding skills as a DIFR.
+The last thing we'll talk about is one way to think about understanding skills as a DFIR.
 The lists above cover the broad range of skills DFIRs have.
 Is everyone a master of all these skills?
 Not at all (Ok, I know one person who might be but that's a total anomaly).
 Most DFIRs specialize in a few aspects and have less knowledge in others.

 ![T-Shaped People](https://docs.google.com/drawings/d/1c6xxt6JktO08HT6fIxEaCW50fVjHRvGnzbpECPMUmqk/pub?w=960&h=720)